mysql/mysql-utilities/doc/man/mysqldbcopy.rst

    Specify objects to skip in the operation as a comma-separated list (no spaces).
-Permitted values are CREATE_DB, DATA, EVENTS, FUNCTIONS, GRANTS, PROCEDURES, TABLES, TRIGGERS, VIEWS.
+Permitted values are CREATE_DB, DATA, EVENTS, FUNCTIONS, GRANTS, PROCEDURES, TABLES, TRIGGERS, and VIEWS.

 .. option:: --source=<source>